Kieran Culkin explains why his 'Succession' co-star threw a drink in his face

 - Kieran CulkinAmerican actor

-star joined Wednesday, still wearing his Roman Roy costume because he’d forgotten to bring extra clothes for the appearance, and he explained why co-star threw a drink in his face while they, among others, were having dinner on Monday.
+Succession star Kieran Culkin joined The Late Show With Stephen Colbert on Wednesday, still wearing his Roman Roy costume because he’d forgotten to bring extra clothes for the appearance, and he explained why co-star J. Smith-Cameron threw a drink in his face while they, among others, were having dinner on Monday.
 Smith-Cameron had already been feeling insecure about her age following a table read earlier in the day.

 “We just finished doing a table read, like, the fourth episode, and she was a little upset,” Culkin said.
 “She goes, ‘You have a joke about my old age.
 There’s always so many jokes about how old I am.’”

-Succession co-star gave Culkin the opportunity to have some fun with Smith-Cameron’s insecurity.
+Succession co-star Sarah Snook gave Culkin the opportunity to have some fun with Smith-Cameron’s insecurity.

 “You know, she was insecure about being old, and later on we’re having dinner, and Sarah Snook is saying, she’s like, ‘You know, men’s ears and noses never stop growing, so as they get older, they have long ears.’
 I said, ‘You sure that’s just men?’”
 Culkin said, mimicking pointing at Smith-Cameron.
 “And J. goes — she goes, ‘Why are you pointing at me?
 What?
 What?’
 And I was like, ‘No, no, no. You have long ears.
 Were they always that way?
 Or were they…’ Still I don’t have the drink in my face.
 That’s not — That’s early on in the dinner.”